noris-network/mcs-backup/README.md

 ### Maintenance Windows
 In case you want to disable automatically scheduled backups for a maintenance window, you can do this manually.
 For example, `mcs-backup backup --maintenance 1h` disables the backup for 1 hour.
-After the specified time, the backup is automatically reactivated.
+After the specified time, backup is automatically reactivated.

 ## Hooks